dataminer-site/dataminer-site.github.io/docs/extensions/postgres.md

 ## Connecting

-To make a PostgreSQL database accessible to DuckDB, use the `ATTACH` command with the `POSTGRES` or `POSTGRES_SCANNER` type.
+To make a PostgreSQL database accessible to DataMiner, use the `ATTACH` command with the `POSTGRES` or `POSTGRES_SCANNER` type.

 To connect to the "public" schema of the postgres instance running on localhost in read-write mode, run: